KonradWohlfahrt/Glowtie/README.md

 ***
 # Programming
 In the `src/Glowtie/` folder you'll find my version of the source code.
-Open the `Glowtie.ino` file and change the ssid and password to your preferences.
+Open the `Glowtie.ino` file and change the ssid and password of the access point to your preferences.
-This will be the access point you can connect to.
-If you don't want the chip to save the selected effect and color to the eeprom, remove the `#include <EEPROM.h>` and the beginning and the marked code snippets in lines 77 and 200.
 Install the `Adafruit Neopixel` library and the `ESP8266` board manager.
 Connect the Glowtie with a FTDI Programmer (3.3V logic level) like this and upload the code:
 - TX (Glowtie) => RX (FTDI)